ABOUT THE SCHOOL

 Enrollment

-The program fee for one session is $678.
-This includes all materials, single room lodging and meals at Adelynrood, attendance at the Quiet Day and the opportunity to practice spiritual direction during the session dates.
+The program fee for one session is $828.
+This includes all materials, single room lodging and meals (Monday dinner through Friday Lunch) at Adelynrood, attendance at the Quiet Day and the opportunity to practice spiritual direction during the session dates.

 Lodging and Meals

 Single room lodging and meals at Adelynrood are included in your program fee.
-The registration form includes specifics about rooms and meals.
-If you want to share a room, are commuting to Adelynrood or would like to stay beyond the session dates, contact our reservations staff at 978-462-6721 ext.
+(Monday dinner through Friday lunch.)
+If you want to share a room, are commuting to Adelynrood or would like to stay before or after the session dates, contact our reservations staff at 978-462-6721 ext.
 31 for rates.

 Registration